johnmarklowry/albertslackapp/README.md

 Albert Award Slack App
 =================

-The Albert Award Slack app is a Slack app dedicated to making it easier to recognize your peers for the remarkable effort they put in.
+The Albert Award Slack app is a Slack app developed to make it easy to submit a Google Form from Slack.
+In this case, it's dedicated to a specific form for submitting an Albert Award, where team members can recognize each other for remarkable effort.

 It's built on [Bolt](https://slack.dev/bolt)  – the Javascript-based framework for Slack apps.